Uiedbook/cradova/README.md

 this allow you manage rendering circle for each screen in your app

+---

+More info on cradova Ref

+---

+Refs are dynamic components, they have simple abstractions like:

+- Effects
+- stash
+- preRender
+- updateState

+these behaviors allow you manage rendering circle for refs in your app

+---

+More info on cradova createSignal

+---

+Cradova Signals allows you to create powerful data stores.

+with ability to:

+- create store
+- create actions and fire them
+- bind a Ref
+- listen to changes
+- persist changes to localStorage
+- update a cradova Ref and bindings automatically

+With these simple and easy abstractions, you can use datastores with powerful convenience.

 ## Documentation

-At the moment, we're in the process of creating documentation for Cradova, and we have limited resources.
+At the moment, we're in the process of creating a documentation website for Cradova, and we have limited resources.
 If you're interested in lending a hand, we invite you to join our community, gain firsthand experience, and contribute to the advancement of Cradova.

 ## Getting Help

-To get further insights and help on Cradova, visit our new [Telegram Community Chat](https://t.me/cradovaframework).
+To get further insights and help on Cradova, visit our [Discord](https://discord.gg/b7fvMg38) and [Telegram](https://t.me/cradovaframework) Community Chats.

 ## Contributing